econoalchemist/UpstreamData-Startup/README.md

 ![](Assets/slush23.png)
 ![](Assets/slush24.png)

 Keep in mind that the prominently displayed hash rate score on the SlushPool interface is your scoring rate which is made of averages.
-So do not be surprised if this number is significantly lower than the hash rate reading you get from the web interface on your ASIC.
+During initial startup do not be surprised if this number is significantly lower than the hash rate reading you get from the web interface on your ASIC.
 A more accurate metric to watch is in the upper right-hand corner of your SlushPool dashboard, the `5 minute`, `1 hour`, and `24 hour` averages.

-## Setting up the BlackBox (coming soon)
+## Setting up the BlackBox (coming soon™)

+## DIY BlackBox instructions (coming soon™)

+## Advanced Topics: Mining with a VPN & Test Networks/Firmware (coming soon™)